coder170801/Restaurant-Management-System/README.md

 A restaurant Management system Using python Data structures and OOPs concept.

-1. Impletation of working and Management systems of a Restaurant which includes Room booking
+1. Impletation of working and Management systems of a Restaurant which includes Room booking ,
-Room Service
+Room Service,
-Check in and Check out
+Check in and Check out,
-Room Enquiry
+Room Enquiry ,
-Payement
+Payement,
-Customer records
+Customer records,
 Travel Enquiry

 2.Data Structures used: